What is The Quality in Careers Standard?

 The Quality in Careers Standard is the national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 All state-funded secondary schools are "strongly recommended" by the Department for Education to work towards, achieve, and maintain this Standard.

-The Standard is fully aligned with the eight Gatsby Benchmarks for "Good Career Guidance" and fully complies with the Department for Education's statutory guidance.
+The Standard which is fully aligned with the eight Gatsby Benchmarks for "Good Career Guidance" and fully complies with the Department for Education's statutory guidance.

 The copyright to the Standard is owned by the Quality in Careers Consortium which is governed by an independent and authoritative Consortium Board.